 Hard-won experience working together in deadly situations can forge a disparate group of murder hobos into a well-oiled killing machine.
-Every time the party completes an adventure without a character dying, they earn 1d4 FELLOWSHIP POINTS.
-These FELLOWSHIP POINTS can be used in their next adventure to gain ADVANTAGE on all d20 rolls by each member of the party for one round per FELLOWSHIP POINT expended.
+Every time the party completes an adventure without a character dying, they earn 1d4 FELLOWSHIP POINTS that can be used in their next adventure to gain ADVANTAGE on all d20 rolls by each member of the party for one round/FELLOWSHIP POINT expended.